Royal Engineers: History

-Before the Second World War, Royal Engineers recruits were required to be at least 5 feet 4 inches tall (5 feet 2 inches for the Mounted Branch).
+Before the Second World War, Royal Engineers recruits were required to be at least 5 feet 4 inches tall, 5 feet 2 inches for the Mounted Branch.
 They initially enlisted for six years with the colours and a further six years with the reserve or four years and eight years.
 Unlike most corps and regiments, in which the upper age limit was 25, men could enlist in the Royal Engineers up to 35 years of age.
 They trained at the Royal Engineers Depot in Chatham or the Royal Engineer Mounted Depot at Aldershot.

-During the 1980s, the Royal Engineers formed the vital component of at least three Engineer Brigades: 12 Engineer Brigade (Airfield Damage Repair); 29th Engineer Brigade; and 30th Engineer Brigade.
+In the 1980s, the Royal Engineers formed the vital component of at least three Engineer Brigades: 12 Engineer Brigade (Airfield Damage Repair); 29th Engineer Brigade; and 30th Engineer Brigade.
 After the Falklands War, 37 (FI) Engineer Regiment was active from August 1982 until 14 March 1985.

 Regimental museum

 The Royal Engineers Museum is in Gillingham in Kent.